-Joint fluid analysis: A doctor will use a sterile needle to withdraw fluid from an inflamed joint for analysis.
+- Joint fluid analysis: A doctor will use a sterile needle to withdraw fluid from an inflamed joint for analysis.
 This can rule out gout or an infection.

 While no treatment can reverse the damage of OA, some can help relieve symptoms and maintain mobility in the affected joints.

-Medication can help reduce pain.
+Medication can help reduce pain; some examples include: